SwissTPH/pyfhirsdc/README.md

 - {{choiceColumn}} : Only for candidteExpression, the choice column details will be defined as a json [definition] : {"path":".last_name", "width": "30", "forDisplay":"1"}
 - {{choiceColumn}} : Only for candidteExpression, will define the URL including the query parameters

-### cql
+### library

 this sheet list the additionnal CQL required

 ### profile

-for the IG, two different profile type might be usfull
+for the IG, two different profile type might be usefull

 - FHIR or WHO existing profiles
 - [scope] profile in case there is extension to be added to an existing profile